 The Parable of the Blue Pot:

-on On Accepting Imperfection
+A Sermon On Accepting Imperfection

 Hello, and welcome!
 I thank you all for taking time out of your evenings to come here me speak, and I hope that you find merit in the words I have to share.
 This is a long one, so I most certainly appreciate patience, and I will be glad to take any questions at the end.
 I would like to begin with a folk tale that has been passed down many generations, entitled The Blue Pot.